-Stonhard is a world-leading manufacturer and installer of high-performance polymer floor, wall and lining systems designed for tough commercial and industrial evironments requiring protection against corrosion impact, abrasion and continuous daily wear.
-We deliver long-lasting, high-performance systems for tough environments.
+Stonhard is a world-leading manufacturer and installer of highperformance polymer floor and lining systems designed for tough commercial and industrial environments requiring protection against corrosion, impact, abrasion and continuous daily wear.
+We deliver long-lasting, highperformance systems for tough environments.
 We offer customized solutions to satisfy the most demanding design specifications and work with you directly from start to finish.
-You are protected with a single source warranty on both products and workmanship.
+You are protected with a single source warranty on both product and workmanship.
+Known around the world for excellence, the Stonhard name means quality products and unmatched service.